k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 - **count_indicator** — this setting is set to **true** by default, enabling counting the number of records in the source or target, as a way to monitor task execution.
 Set this indicator to **false**, if required, to disable counting records in the target.

 - **order_flow** — an optional setting.
 Populate this setting to run a project's Broadway flow.
 The flow defines customized logic for determining the table execution order.
 The order flow must have an external output **Map** named **result**, which contains the list of tables and their order.
-This is an example of an output Map with the execution order:
+An example of an output Map with the execution order:

   ```json
   {